Amazon EBS Encryption

 additional action from you, your EC2 instance, or your application.

-The Amazon EBS encryption feature is also extended to snapshots of your encrypted volumes.
 Snapshots that are taken from encrypted volumes are automatically encrypted.
 Volumes that are created from encrypted snapshots are also automatically encrypted.
-Your encrypted volumes and any associated snapshots always remain protected.
-Public or shared snapshots of encrypted volumes are not supported, because other accounts would be able to decrypt your data.
+Public snapshots of encrypted volumes are not supported, but you can share an encrypted snapshot with specific accounts if you take the following steps:

 Amazon EBS encryption is only available on certain instance types.
 You can attach both encrypted and unencrypted volumes to a supported instance type.
 For more information, see Supported Instance Types.